Get Your Free Valuation

-The recent Spring Budget 2024 unveiled by the Chancellor introduces significant changes to UK property taxation, affecting landlords and property investors, particularly in furnished holiday rentals and multiple dwellings relief.
+The Spring Budget 2024 unveiled by the Chancellor introduced significant changes to UK property taxation, affecting landlords and property investors, particularly in furnished holiday rentals.
 Here’s an overview of the updates and strategic insights for property owners in the evolving tax landscape.

 Historically, landlords of FHLs enjoyed numerous tax advantages, including the ability to deduct interest and finance costs at higher rates and qualify for capital allowances.
-However, starting in April 2025, the specialised tax regime for FHLs will be abolished.
-This decision, aimed at addressing housing availability and creating a fairer tax system, is expected to generate significant revenue.
+However, starting in April 2025, the specialised tax regime for FHLs was abolished.
+This decision, aimed at addressing housing availability and creating a fairer tax system, was expected to generate significant revenue.
 The abolition impacts landlords by restricting finance cost relief to a basic rate and altering capital expenditure allowances, among other changes.

 Landlords may need to reassess their investment strategies in light of these changes.
 Options include: